zulip/zulip/docs/production/authentication-methods.md

 ```

 This will sync the fields declared in `AUTH_LDAP_USER_ATTR_MAP` for
-all of your users; in the default configuration, it will just
+all of your users.
-synchronize users' `full_name`.

 We recommend running this command in a **regular cron job**, to pick
-up name changes made on your LDAP server.
+up changes made on your LDAP server.

 All of these data synchronization options have the same model:
 * New users will be populated automatically with the